 Starting a new job is the perfect time to put together a plan to eliminate student debt.
 It is also a great time to figure out how to balance your student loan goals with other financial goals, such as retirement.

 Make Sure You Know How Much You Owe

 Waiting for student loan bills to show up in the mailbox is a terrible strategy.
-If one of your lenders is working from an old address late fees and interest charges will pile up.
+If one of your lenders is working from an old address, late fees and interest charges will pile up.
 Don’t let a collections agency be the one who notifies you about the status of one of your loans.

-The good news is that it is fairly easy to track down all of your student loans.
+The good news is that it is reasonably easy to track down all of your student loans.
 For Federal loans, the Department of Education’s Student Loan Database will have all the information you need.
-On the database you can find all of your loans, how much you owe, and the servicer responsible for collecting payments.
+On the database, you can find all of your loans, how much you owe, and the servicer responsible for collecting payments.
 The best place to track down private lender information is usually your credit report.

-Tips to Get Serious About Repayment
+Tips to Getting Serious About Repayment

 - Get Lower Payments on Your Student Loans – This one might sound counter-intuitive, but the fastest way to pay off your student loans requires getting the lowest monthly payment possible.
 The idea is to free up as much cash as possible each month so that you can pay off the highest interest rate loans first.

 - Put Together a Real Strategy – Student loan strategy isn’t one size fits all.
 For many people, paying off the highest interest rate loans first makes the most sense.
 Others may choose first to attack their private loans.
 Meanwhile, they can address federal loans by qualifying for programs like Public Service Loan Forgiveness.
 If you have a cosigner, paying off the cosigned loans should get extra priority.
 The key is to make a plan.
 If you haphazardly pay extra money on random loans, you limit the effectiveness of your additional payments.